Who’s Your Clothier?

 The Collar

-In every quality men’s store you’ll find a three-way mirror that allows you to gain a full view of your suit.
 Take a look at the collar of your coat.
-Does it conform to your neck or is there some space present that is undesirable to you?
+Does it conform to your neck, or is there some space present that is undesirable to you?
 If the look is undesirable, the collar should be deconstructed and altered by a professional tailor.
 The deconstruction is highly important here.
-Many merchandisers will apply a steam to shrink the color as a cheap and temporary solution.
-However there is no doubt that unless you deconstruct the collar and alter it to your measurements, after a few outings and dry cleaning the collar will not fit appropriately.
+Many merchandisers will apply steam to shrink the collar as a cheap and temporary solution.
+However, there is no doubt that unless you deconstruct the collar and alter it to your measurements, after a few outings and dry cleanings the collar will not fit appropriately.

 Shoulder Area